 - Description of the applicant: description of your current programs and date of establishment.

 - The statement of need: description of the need you are addressing and how it is in line with the mission of HF.

 - Prospective partners: list all the partner organizations, venues and institutions you are planning to involve in the project.

 - Project budget and other funding sources: submit a preliminary budget for the project and describe other sources of funding.
 (Please keep in mind that HF does not support as a matter of principle projects and programs that have no alternative sources of funding.)

 Letters of Inquiry should be signed by the leader of the organization and sent electronically to firstname.lastname@example.org to the attention of Anna Smith Lacey, Executive Director with the subject line “Letter of Inquiry”.

 Elements of the Full Proposal

-After a grant application or a letter of inquiry is accepted, the Hungary Initiatives Foundation will request a formal proposal to be submitted electronically via HIF’s online grant system.
+After a grant application or a letter of inquiry is accepted, the Hungary Foundation will request a formal proposal to be submitted electronically via HF’s online grant system.

 Once the Foundation requests a formal proposal from an organization, the principal investigator, or the individual responsible for the grant contracts on behalf of the organization, should be prepared to submit the following information as part of the formal proposal: